DeityRain/DeityRain/README.md

 ## What I'm working on

-- improving my C foundations
+- low-level programming in C
 - writing cleaner project READMEs
 - building a few small projects outside the 42 cursus